 Types of Trademark Applications

-When filing a trademark application with the USPTO, you need to choose which type of application to file.
+When filing a federal trademark application, you need to choose which type of application to file.
 Your two options—TEAS Plus and TEAS Standard—come with their own sets of advantages and disadvantages.
 Keep reading to learn more.

-Below is a summary of TEAS Plus vs TEAS Standard.
+Below is a summary of TEAS Plus vs TEAS Standard, which are both accessed in TEAS (Trademark Electronic Application System) via your MyUSPTO account.
 We’ll discuss these items in detail further down this page.